 Unfortunately, this built heritage and its extensions into the landscape have suffered over the past century or more a certain process of obliteration, partly due to modernisation and the changes it has brought to traditional modes of life, but even more as a result of deliberate destruction.
 The record of past human communities is thus being wiped away and replaced by a void, producing an anomic anti-community.
-One important way of rebuilding a sense of meaningful community and inclusive pride in one's locality is to re-engage with the traditions that have shaped it and have left their mark across it, have made it beautiful and, if restored and cherished provide a grounds not merely for a local patriotism, but for attracting others, as tourists and as guests.
+One important way of rebuilding a sense of meaningful community and inclusive pride in one's locality is to re-engage with the traditions that have shaped it and have left their mark across it, have made it beautiful and, if restored and cherished provide grounds not merely for a local patriotism, but for attracting others, as tourists and as guests.
 Reengagement with the communities of the past, in their positive and negative aspects, is a precondition to rebuilding any form of community in the present and for the future.

 This workshop will have three components.
 There will be introductory lectures on vernacular architecture as a general concept, as well as on historical patterns of settlement, types of building, methods of construction and the relationship between traditional vernacular architectural forms and the traditional way of life.
 These lectures will include extensive discussion of the importance of preserving and conserving such structures, both for the reconstruction and re-rooting of community and for the re-orientation of that community both inwards towards itself and outwards towards visitors and guests.
 In this way, what is special about the region becomes something to celebrate and share with others.
-There will also be a hands on introduction to specific buildings and complexes, including extensive field work to discover and explore vernacular forms in the landscape and to understand their function in the traditional way of life through interaction with them.
+There will also be a hands-on introduction to specific buildings and complexes, including extensive field work to discover and explore vernacular forms in the landscape and to understand their function in the traditional way of life through interaction with them.
 The third element of the workshop will be a photographic competition, whereby teams of participants will be provided with photographic equipment and tasked with recording the vernacular architectural heritage of the region.
 The teams, under expert supervision and guidance, will then use their photographic materials to prepare an exhibition on the vernacular architectural heritage of the region, to be presented in Stolac, Mostar and Sarajevo.
-Professional photographic equipment for three teams will need to be purchased for this purpose and will remain the property of the Summer School for use in subsequent years.